 (8) Congratulate your team.
 Thank everyone for their great work!

 As the 8D as evolved over the last 30+ years, the concept of “escape points” has been added to the fourth discipline.
-This is a really clever idea that drives improvements in control plans, process controls, error proofing, etc.
+This is a really clever idea that drives improvements in control plans, process controls, error proofing, etc. Here’s an example of a paper form circa late 1980’s:

 Please click HERE with any questions or comments about 8D team oriented problem solving.